 After two full weeks of “Pooh Bear on the brain,” Sophia and her boyfriend, Tim, decided they’d like to give him exactly what he wanted — love.
 There was just one more hurdle before she could make things official.

-A new big brother
+A new big brother for a kitten

 Since Pooh Bear had never lived in a home or had feline friends, no one could predict how he would get along with the couple’s current cat, Meatball.